google/pepper.js/README.rst

 version other than the one it guessed.

-There is a known issue where Emscripten will print the following warning when using the PNaCl toolchain:
+There is a known issue where Emscripten will print the following warning when using the pepper_30 PNaCl toolchain:

 ::

     Warning: using an unexpected LLVM triple: armv7-none-linux-gnueabi, !== ,le32-unknown-nacl (are you using emcc for everything and not clang?)

-It can be ignored and will be fixed in future releases.
+It can be ignored, and is fixed in pepper_31 onwards.

 Clang
 -----